nevillegrech/gigahorse-toolchain/README.md

 ```

 Keep in mind that the pretty-printed variable identifiers do not correspond to their identifiers in the underlying datalog facts.

-## Running Gigahorse Manually (for development purposes)
-To use this framework for development purposes (e.g., writing security analyses), an understanding of the analysis pipeline will be helpful.
-This section describes one common use case --- that of visualizing the CFG of the lifted IR.
-The pipeline will consist of the manual execution of following three steps:

-1. Fact generation
-2. Run main.dl using Souffle
-3. Visualize results

-In order to proceed, make sure that `LD_LIBRARY_PATH` and `LIBRARY_PATH` are set:

-    $ cd souffle-addon
-    $ export LD_LIBRARY_PATH=`pwd`  # or wherever you want to put the resulting libfunctors.so
-    $ export LIBRARY_PATH=`pwd`  # or wherever you want to put the resulting libfunctors.so

-We suggest adding `LD_LIBRARY_PATH` and `LIBRARY_PATH` to your `.bashrc` file

-Now let's manually execute the pipeline above:

-    $ ./generatefacts <contract> facts      # fact generation (translates EVM bytecode into relational format)
-    $ souffle -F facts logic/main.dl  # runs the main decompilation step (written as a Datalog program)
-    $ clients/visualizeout.py               # visualizes the IR and outputs (all outputs of Datalog programs are in a relational format)

 ## Writing client analyses